 The Talusphere performed well in our rain tests.
 The REI Elements 2.5 layer polyester fabric performed up to par, with taped seams, and was even stretchy, which is an unusual and very nice feature in rain pants.

-We gave these pants a very strong 8 out of 10 for this category in part because of the short cuff zips.
-These allow you to put the pants on without taking your shoes off, and the minimal length helps to reduce weak areas in the fabric where moisture can creep in.
-The velcro on the zipper flaps also helps keep them closed to prevent moisture from hitting the non-waterproof zipper.
+The short cuff zips allow you to put the pants on without taking your shoes off, and the minimal length helps to reduce weak areas in the fabric where moisture can creep in.
+The Velcro on the zipper flaps also helps keep them closed to prevent moisture from hitting the non-waterproof zipper.

-At 9 ounces for a size small, these were among the heaviest rain pants in this review.
+At nine ounces for a size small, these were among the heavier rain pants in this review.
 As such, these were not our go-to pants for backpacking or outdoor use but were a good fit for urban use with their comfortable feel and sleek look.

 These were the bulkiest rain pants in this review, so they lost some more points in this category.
-We still gave them 6 out of 10 because they didn't feel bulky when wearing them, but they certainly were bulky enough we wouldn't want to take them backpacking.
+They didn't feel bulky when wearing them, but they certainly were bulky enough that we wouldn't want to take them backpacking.

 The side pockets are super stylish and comfortable, and the left-hand pocket turns inside out so you can stuff the pants into them.
 This helps protect the pants from dirt, grime, and sharp objects when traveling with them.
 There is no clippable loop, but we don't think rain pants need that feature.